nickbrett1/huddle-concept/README.md

 # The Huddle - Personalized Sports Broadcasting Concept

-"The Huddle" is a conceptual sports broadcasting overlay engine designed to bridge the gap between technical gameplay and casual fan engagement.
+"The Huddle" is a product concept for a sports broadcasting overlay engine designed to bridge the gap between technical gameplay and casual fan engagement.
 By leveraging real-time data and personalized storytelling, it aims to bring a "Drive to Survive" narrative effect to live American sports.

 ## 🚀 Project Overview